Personal Loans

 What credit score is needed to qualify for a BHG debt consolidation loan?

-Most borrowers who get a debt consolidation loan with BHG have a FICO Score of 744.
+Most borrowers who get a debt consolidation loan with BHG have a minimum FICO score of 640.
 When determining eligibility, BHG considers your income in addition to your credit score.

 Ready to see what’s possible?
 Use our quick and easy payment estimator to get your personalized loan estimate in just seconds.